President & Administrator

 Kristin Waite, PhD

-Dr. Waite received her Ph.D. in Biochemistry from Wake Forest University, Bowmen Gray School of Medicine in 1997.
+Dr. Waite received her Ph.D. in Biochemistry from Wake Forest University, Bowmen Gray School of Medicine in 1997 and completed her postdoctoral fellowship at the University of Alberta, Edmonton, Canada.
 She is a classically trained biochemist with training and laboratory experience in cellular signaling, lipid metabolism, molecular oncology, proteomics and genomics.
-She is currently the Assistant Director, Research Operation, Cleveland Center for Health Outcomes (CCHOR).
+Through positions at the Ohio State University and Cleveland Clinic she gained additional experience in cancer genomics and clinical research.
+She has extensive experience in scientific project management, through working as a Research Program Manager in the Case Comprehensive Cancer Center as well as the Assistant Director, Research Operation, Cleveland Center for Health Outcomes (CCHOR).
+She currently works with the Barnholtz-Sloan team at the NCI in the Division of Cancer Epidemiology and Genetics focusing on the role of sex differences in cancer.
 She collaborates on interpreting and disseminating brain and other central nervous system tumor data by assisting in the production of statistical reports and scholarly publications, and presentations.
 Dr. Waite also assists in helping develop grant applications for scientific utilization of the CBTRUS data.

 Ms. Smits received her LL.M. in International Law from the University of Edinburgh Law School in 2020.
 She received her BA in International Relations from the University of Sussex School of Global Studies in 2018.
 Ms. Smits manages the CBTRUS website and social media accounts.
 She is also a social media and website support assistant for the Edinburgh Centre for International and Global Law.